Colleen Sheppard – Director (web page)

 Nandini Ramanujam – Executive Director & Director of Human Rights Programs (web page)

-Dr. Ramanujam teaches on issues surrounding the rule of law and economic development and human rights, at McGill Faculty of law.
+Professor Ramanujam teaches on issues surrounding the rule of law and economic development and human rights, at McGill Faculty of law.
 She spearheads the Human Rights Internship Program at the Faculty and is the Principal Investigator of the “Rule of Law and Economic Development in Russia” research project.

-In 2006, Dr. Ramanujam was appointed executive director with the Centre for Human Rights and Legal Pluralism at the Faculty of Law, McGill University.
+In 2006, Professor Ramanujam was appointed executive director with the Centre for Human Rights and Legal Pluralism at the Faculty of Law, McGill University.
 She has over 10 years of involvement in systemic reform of higher education in the former communist countries of Eastern Europe and the Soviet Union.

 She was Director of the Higher Education Support Program of the Open Society Institute in Budapest, prior to which she was the Regional Director of Baltic and Eurasian Programs of Civic Education Project.
 She has extensive experience working on human rights issues, strategic planning, governance and programming and has worked as a consultant with a focus on education and civil society.

-Dr. Ramanujam was a Special Advisor to the President of Bard College in New York State and a Fellow of the Levy Economics Institute.
+Professor Ramanujam was a Special Advisor to the President of Bard College in New York State and a Fellow of the Levy Economics Institute.
 She holds a D.Phil Economics (Oxford), an MA and an M.Phil, Economics.
 She was President of the Board of Directors of Equitas from 2002 to 2008

 Payam Akhavan – Faculty of Law (web page)